salehhoushangi/slipstream-dns-tunnel/README.md

 ---

+# Deployment Modes

+Before starting installation, determine whether you have direct SSH access (TCP port 22) to the server.

+Slipstream supports two deployment modes:

+---

+## 1) Integrated Deployment (Recommended)

+Use this method if:

+- The client machine CAN connect to the server via SSH (TCP port 22 reachable).
+- You have SSH credentials for the server.

+In this mode:

+- You run a single deployment script from the client.
+- The script connects to the server via SSH.
+- It installs and configures both server and client automatically.

+Advantages:

+- Fully automated
+- No manual coordination
+- Fewer configuration mismatches
+- Faster setup

+If SSH connectivity exists, this is the preferred method.

+---

+## 2) Split Deployment (When SSH Is NOT Available)

+Use this method if:

+- Outbound TCP 22 is blocked
+- The server is unreachable on SSH from the client network
+- You do not have SSH credentials
+- Network policy blocks SSH traffic

+In this mode:

+- A server administrator runs the server setup script directly on the public server.
+- The client operator runs the client setup script locally.
+- No SSH connection from client to server is required during installation.

+This method is specifically designed for restricted network environments.

+---

-## Requirements
+# Requirements

-### Server (Public / Outside Network)
+## Server (Public / Outside Network)

 - Linux (Ubuntu/Debian recommended)
-- SSH access
+- Root or sudo access
-- UDP port 53 open in the firewall
+- UDP port 53 open (or chosen DNS port)
+- Internet access for dependency installation
-- A domain you control (recommended)
+- A domain name (recommended)

-### Client (Restricted Network)
+## Client (Restricted Network)

 - Linux
 - sudo access
-- Internet connection
+- Internet access
+- Ability to send UDP traffic to SERVER_IP:DNS_PORT

 ---

-## Installation

-All setup is performed from the client machine.

-1) Make the deploy script executable:

-chmod +x slipstream-deploy.sh

-2) Run the script:

-./slipstream-deploy.sh

-The script automatically configures:
-- The remote server
-- The local client
+# Split Deployment Instructions

+If using Split Deployment:

 ---

-## Configuration Prompts Explained

-Server Public IP
-Enter the public IP address of your server.

-Server SSH User
-Usually root.

-Tunnel Domain
-A domain used for the DNS tunnel.
-Both client and server must use the same domain.
-Do NOT use public domains like google.com.

-Server DNS Listen Port
-Normally 53.

-Client TCP Listen Port
-Local port on the client (default: 7000).

-Server Target Address
-For SSH forwarding, use:
-127.0.0.1:22

-This forwards traffic to the server’s SSH service.
+## Server-Side Setup (Run by Server Administrator)

+The server administrator must:

+1) Run the server setup script directly on the server:

+chmod +x server-setup.sh
+DOMAIN=mytunnel.example DNS_LISTEN_PORT=53 TARGET_ADDRESS=127.0.0.1:22 ./server-setup.sh

+This will:

+- Install dependencies + Rust
+- Build slipstream-server
+- Generate TLS certificate and key
+- Create systemd service
+- Start slipstream-server
+- Bind to UDP port 53

+2) Verify the service:

+systemctl status slipstream-server

+3) Verify UDP port is listening:

+ss -lunp | grep :53

+4) Ensure firewall allows UDP 53:
+- ufw
+- iptables
+- cloud provider security groups

+If UDP 53 is blocked, the tunnel will not function.

 ---

+## Values the Server Admin Must Provide

+The client operator needs:

+- SERVER_IP
+- DNS_LISTEN_PORT
+- DOMAIN
+- TARGET_ADDRESS (usually 127.0.0.1:22)

+Example:

+SERVER_IP=203.0.113.10
+DNS_LISTEN_PORT=53
+DOMAIN=mytunnel.example
+TARGET_ADDRESS=127.0.0.1:22

+---

+## Client-Side Setup (Inside Restricted Network)

+After receiving server values:

+SERVER_IP=203.0.113.10 DOMAIN=mytunnel.example DNS_LISTEN_PORT=53 CLIENT_TCP_PORT=7000 ./client-setup.sh

+This will:

+- Build slipstream-client
+- Create and start systemd service
+- Open local TCP listener (127.0.0.1:7000)

+---

-## Connecting Through the Tunnel
+# Connecting Through the Tunnel

-After successful deployment, the client listens on:
+Once client is running:

+ssh -p 7000 root@127.0.0.1

+Traffic path:

+Local SSH
+  ->
 127.0.0.1:7000

-To connect to your server through the DNS tunnel:

-ssh -p 7000 root@127.0.0.1

-Use your normal SSH password or SSH key.
+  ->
+slipstream-client
+  ->
+UDP 53 DNS tunnel
+  ->
+slipstream-server
+  ->
+127.0.0.1:22 (server SSH)

 ---

-## Verifying Services
+# Verifying Services

-On the Client:
+## On Client

-sudo systemctl status slipstream-client sudo netstat -ntlp | grep 7000
+systemctl status slipstream-client
+ss -ntlp | grep 7000

-On the Server:
+## On Server

-sudo systemctl status slipstream-server sudo ss -lunp | grep 53
+systemctl status slipstream-server
+ss -lunp | grep :53

 ---

-## Troubleshooting
+# Troubleshooting

 Check logs:

 journalctl -u slipstream-client -n 100 journalctl -u slipstream-server -n 100

-Make sure:
+Ensure:

-- UDP port 53 is open in the server firewall
+- UDP port 53 is open on the server
+- Client can reach SERVER_IP:DNS_PORT via UDP
-- The same tunnel domain is configured on both sides
+- Same DOMAIN is configured on both sides
-- SSH is running on the server
+- SSH service is running on server (if forwarding to 127.0.0.1:22)
-- DNS traffic is not being blocked

 ---

-## Important Notes

-- Do NOT use public domains like google.com
-- Use a domain you control
+# Technical Limitations

+- Split deployment is required only if SSH (TCP 22) from client to server is unavailable.
+- The DNS tunnel requires outbound UDP from client to SERVER_IP:DNS_PORT.
+- Some restrictive networks allow DNS only to approved resolvers.
-- Ensure UDP port 53 is open on the server
+- If UDP 53 to your server is blocked, the tunnel will not work.
+- Using public domains (e.g., google.com) is not recommended.

+---

+# Important Notes

-- Both client and server must use the same tunnel domain
+- Always use the same DOMAIN on both client and server.
+- Ensure firewall rules allow inbound UDP on the server.
+- Integrated deployment is simpler when SSH access exists.
+- Split deployment exists for restricted environments.